sadatnfs/copula/README.md

 (c) Correlation stuff:
 Users inputting the proper dimensional vector and matrix.
 If missing, warning and use default.

 Tasks:
 Maddie: correlation stuff
 David: visualizing the outputs from copula function
 Nafis: input data.table to array; parsing out the original columns after copula (use unique concatenating apriori so that de-parsing is easier:: paste collapse with __)
 Helena: ugh documentation.
 Sorry.

+Update: added a unstacking function in the notebook to de-parse the vars